NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Customization/CustomizeWebApp.rst

    To learn more about the syntax, see `Timestream Query language <https://docs.aws.amazon.com/timestream/latest/developerguide/reference.html>`_.

 #.
-After defining the query, add a new chart to the Cat Tracker web application that displays the data in a line chart.
+After defining the query, add a new chart to the nRF Asset Tracker web application that displays the data in a line chart.

 You can view the code for the necessary changes in the `simulator-ui repository  <https://github.com/acme-cat-tracker/web-app/compare/add-heartrate-monitor-data>`_.

 .. figure:: ./images/web-app-with-heart-rate-readings.png
-   :alt: Cat Tracker web application showing the heart rate readings
+   :alt: nRF Asset Tracker web application showing the heart rate readings

-   Cat Tracker web application showing the heart rate readings
+   nRF Asset Tracker web application showing the heart rate readings

-At this point, you have successfully customized the Cat Tracker web application.
+At this point, you have successfully customized the nRF Asset Tracker web application.

-If you want to save your changes to the Cat Tracker web application in your own repository, maintain a fork and add the source repository as ``upstream``:
+If you want to save your changes to the nRF Asset Tracker web application in your own repository, maintain a fork and add the source repository as ``upstream``:

 .. code-block:: bash